If you don’t consciously choose your dream client, one day you will wake up working with people who exhaust you and wishing you could fire yourself.

 You can sell to everyone, but you can't target everyone

 Many new businesses get stuck on the fact that they cannot market their product to everyone.
 They can't see why "everyday" commodities such as soft drinks or cigarettes need a target market.
-They fail to see that just because you market to a persona, doesn't mean they're your only target.

 Without an "ideal customer" in mind, you are left aimless and guessing when during product development and choosing which features and whistles to add.
 While you will usually want to use your ideal customer in your marketing materials, this doesn't always have to be the case.